So your teen is thinking of going to university? Here are just a few reasons why a university level course can be a good idea:

 Bear in mind too that it is possible to earn a degree abroad at little or no cost.
 Not only will this keep the financial burden to a minimum but also help your son or daughter gain a wider perspective and potentially be more prepared for today’s global career opportunities and employers.

 Most 18 or 19-year-olds do choose to go on to university after school, with eight out of ten A Level students choosing this pathway and half of all BTEC National students.
 The proportion of young people going on to higher education has increased from one in eight in 1980 to well over one in three now.

 This doesn’t seem to be changing much even though there are now higher fees!
 However, things may change over time as there is increasing interest in providing work-based alternatives to university-based studies in the form of so-called school leaver programmes and higher apprenticeships.

-But, you do have to choose something so how could you go about choosing a course to suit you?
+But, they do have to choose something so here are some questions you can ask them to help them go about choosing a course to suit them

 - Think about what you like at school or college.
 What do you enjoy studying?
 What do you not enjoy studying?

 - Think whether you would like to study a subject you are familiar with or a completely new subject?

 - Think about what you like to do in your leisure time, is there a course to match your interests?